colw/ruminator/README.md

 News feeds are fetched periodically and stored in a Redis database.

 Each item is also tagged using Natural language processing.
-This is a work in process.
+This is a work in progress.

 ## Usage